-A/B tests or testing two discern strategy is a usual playbook for email marketers.
+A/B tests or testing two discern strategies is a usual playbook for email marketers.
 The simplest?
 Review the performance of one subject line campaign and compare it with another subject line (in the same goal).
 Continue with the better one.

 I usually use Mailchimp to test between 2 subject lines.
-In an email campaign, the killer part is this: You can test 2 subject lines for a subset of audience, review the performance, and send the rest of the email using the subject line with the best open rate.
+In an email campaign, the killer part is this: You can test 2 subject lines for a subset of the audience, review the performance, and send the rest of the email using the subject line with the best open rate.
 All automatic.